 Did you know?
 According to the National Highway Traffic Administration, car accidents happen every 60 seconds.
 That means about 5.25 million accidents happen across the nation on a yearly basis.
-If you are involved in an auto accident, it can become very stressful and overwhelming in just a short amount of time.
+If you are involved in an auto accident, it can become very stressful and overwhelming rather quickly.
 Imagine if you are injured in the accident and must be taken to the hospital for treatment.
 The costs of your auto accident and hospital bills are extremely expensive, which adds to your stress.

 What Is A Lien?